-Principle 9: Money Settlements.
-An FMI should cond An FMI should conduct its money settlements in central bank money where practical and available.
-If central ba ank money is not used, an FMI should minimize and strictly control the credit and liquidity risk arisir ng from the use of commercial bank money.
+Principle 9: Money Se ttlements.
+An FMI should conduc t its money settlements in central bank money where practical and available.
+If · · · · · · · · · · · · · · · · · · · not used, an FMI should minimize and strictly control the credit and liquidity se of commercial bank money.
 Summary narrative Money settlement is conducted in central bank money through accounts held by the settlement banks at the Central Bank of Nigeria (CBN).
 The timing for the transfer of funds is clearly specified and understood by the settlement banks, the CBN and CSCS.
 CSCS has established criteria for the appointment of a bank as a settlement bank and monitors the settlement banks against the criteria and the requirements set out in the draft Rules.
 Rating of Principle Observed Key Consideration 1.
 "An FMI should conduct its money settlements in central bank money, where practical and available, to avoid credit and liquidity risks."
 Observed Money settlements in CSCS are undertaken using both commercial bank money and central bank money.
 CSCS calculates the net settlement obligation on the day prior to settlement day and advises participants of the net obligations that are due on settlement day.
 CSCS also sends the net settlement obligations to the Central Bank of Nigeria (CBN) via the Nigerian Inter-Bank Settlement System (NIBSS) on settlement date.
 Brokers are required to make funds available in their accounts at their selected settlement banks on or before T+2 (trade day plus two) Settlement Day.
 Currently there are 20 settlement banks in Nigeria.
 The settlement banks must have funds in place in their settlement accounts with CBN.
 CBN transfers the cash between settlement accounts by 8:00am.
 Central Bank money is used as outlined above.
 Key Consideration 2.
 "If central bank money is not used, an FMI should conduct its money settlements using a settlement asset with little or no credit or liquidity risk."
+Not applicable

-Not applicable Settlement is in central bank money as outlined above.
+Settlement is with central bank money as outlined above.
 Key Consideration 3.
-"If an FMI settles in commercial bank money, it should monitor, manage, and

-L limit its credit and liquidity risks arising from the commercial settlement banks.
-In particular, an FMI should establish and monitor adherence to strict criteria for its settlement banks that take account of, among other things, their regulation and supervision, creditworthiness, capitalisation, access to liquidity, and operational reliability.
+"If an FMI settles in commercial bank money, it should monitor, manage, and limit its credit and liquidity risks arising from the commercial settlement banks.
+In particular, an FMI should establish and monitor adherence to strict criteria for its settlement banks that take account of, among other things, their regulation and supervision, creditworthiness, capitalization, access to liquidity, and operational reliability.
 An FMI should also monitor and manage the concentration of credit and liquidity exposures to its commercial settlement banks."
 Not applicable Key Consideration 4.
-"If an FMI conducts money settlements on its own books, it should minimise and strictly control its credit and liquidity risks.
+"If an FMI conducts money settlements on its own books, it should minimize and strictly control its credit and liquidity risks.
 Not applicable CSCS does not conduct money settlement on its own books.
 Key Consideration 5.
 "An FMI's legal agreements with any settlement banks should state clearly when transfers on the books of individual settlement banks are expected to occur, that transfers are to be final when effected, and that funds received should be transferable as soon as possible, at a minimum by the end of the day and ideally intraday, in order to enable the FMI and its participants to manage credit and liquidity risks."
 Observed CSCS has an agreed settlement time with CBN, settlement banks and dealing members for the transfer of funds.
-The timings are as outlined below; CBN to settlement banks 8:00am on T+3 • Settlement banks to brokers Before 10:00am on T+3 • Broker to investors Before 11:59pm on T+3 These timelines are included in the draft agreements with the settlement banks, CBN and the dealing members.
-1
+The timings are as outlined below; CBN to settlement banks Settlement banks to brokers o Broker to investors Before 10:00am on T+3 Before 11:59pm on T+3 These timelines are included in the draft agreements with the settlement banks, CBN and the dealing members.